canada-ca/digital-playbook-guide-numerique/en/3-work-in-open-by-default.md

 ---
 layout: default
 title:  "3.
-Work in the open by default (draft)"
+Work in the open by default"
 lang: en
 altLang: fr
 altLangPage: 3-travailler-ouvertement-par-defaut